urashidmir/phone/README.md

 Open the repository

-Type node index.js to run the file.
+Type 'node index.js' to run the file.